akeed/akeed.github.io/docs/articles/Work-life-so-far/index.md

 This early phase gave me a deep and lasting foundation in:

-* Numerical linear algebra
+- Numerical linear algebra
-* Parallel algorithms
+- Parallel algorithms
-* High-dimensional PDE solvers
+- High-dimensional PDE solvers
-* Distributed memory architectures
+- Distributed memory architectures
-* Scientific performance optimization
+- Scientific performance optimization

+---

-### Transition to Industrial Systems and Global IT Architectures
+## Transition to Industrial Systems and Global IT Architectures

 Following my PhD, I spent seven years in advanced industrial roles spanning **IT security, product management, startup environments, and large-scale telecom systems**.
 Notably, I worked in the core development of **MySQL Cluster (NDB)** at Ericsson, and later as **Chief Architect for five global IT systems at Sony Ericsson**.
 This period gave me hands-on experience in:

-* Mission-critical telecom databases
+- Mission-critical telecom databases
-* Global data warehouses
+- Global data warehouses
-* Enterprise security architectures
+- Enterprise security architectures
-* Large-scale distributed IT operations
+- Large-scale distributed IT operations
-* Product management and system migration at global scale
+- Product management and system migration at global scale

 This industry experience fundamentally shaped my later work in distributed research infrastructures by grounding it deeply in **real-world operational demands**.

+---

-### Building Europe’s Grid Infrastructure
+## Building Europe’s Grid Infrastructure

 In 2004, I returned to academia to take on the role of **Security Head for the EGEE project (Enabling Grids for eScience)** at KTH, Europe’s largest distributed research infrastructure at the time, led by CERN.
 EGEE supported the **Large Hadron Collider (LHC)** and involved over **70 organizations across 40+ countries**.

 My responsibilities covered:

-* Leading security architecture and operations
+- Leading security architecture and operations
-* Establishing the **Middleware Security Group (MWSG)** together with Stanford
+- Establishing the **Middleware Security Group (MWSG)** together with Stanford
-* Coordinating distributed security development across federated infrastructures
+- Coordinating distributed security development across federated infrastructures
-* Serving as permanent member of EGEE’s executive management
+- Serving as permanent member of EGEE’s executive management

-This work placed me at the very core of **pan-European distributed computing governance and operations**, helping transition grid computing from experimental infrastructure into production scientific backbone.
+This work placed me at the very core of **pan-European distributed computing governance and operations**, helping transition grid computing from experimental infrastructure into a production scientific backbone.

+---

-### From Grid to Cloud: BalticGrid, Nordic Cloud, and SNIC
+## From Grid to Cloud: BalticGrid, Nordic Cloud, and SNIC

 Building on EGEE, I became coordinator of **BalticGrid and BalticGrid-II**, extending European grid and cloud infrastructure into the Baltic region.
 Under my leadership, the project expanded to **6 countries, 13 partners, and 70 FTE**, and achieved strong EU recognition.

 During this phase, I also initiated:

-* **BalticCloud** – among the earliest European cloud initiatives
+- **BalticCloud** – among the earliest European cloud initiatives
-* The **BalticGrid Innovation Lab (BGi)** – connecting early-stage startups to scalable computing
+- The **BalticGrid Innovation Lab (BGi)** – connecting early-stage startups to scalable computing
-* Early adoption of **public cloud computing (AWS, OpenNebula, Eucalyptus)** in research environments
+- Early adoption of **public cloud computing (AWS, OpenNebula, Eucalyptus)** in research environments

 From 2009 onward, I led or co-initiated major national and Nordic cloud programs:

-* **SNIC Cloud (Sweden)**
+- **SNIC Cloud (Sweden)**
-* **Nordic Cloud (NeIC)**
+- **Nordic Cloud (NeIC)**
-* **NEON (Northern Europe Cloud)**
+- **NEON (Northern Europe Cloud)**
-* Swedish participation in the **EGI Federated Cloud**
+- Swedish participation in the **EGI Federated Cloud**

 These efforts established production-grade national cloud infrastructure for research in Sweden and across the Nordics.

 In recognition of this early and sustained engagement in cloud computing, I was appointed to the **EU Cloud Expert Group in 2010**, where I co-authored key strategic documents shaping European cloud policy and Horizon 2020 investments.

+---

-### Entrepreneurship, Innovation, and Startup Ecosystems
+## Entrepreneurship, Innovation, and Startup Ecosystems

 Parallel to my infrastructure work, I became deeply engaged in **technology entrepreneurship**:

-* Startup coaching at **Aalto Venture Garage and Startup Sauna**
+- Startup coaching at **Aalto Venture Garage and Startup Sauna**
-* Co-founder and managing partner in the **SICS Startup Accelerator**
+- Co-founder and managing partner in the **SICS Startup Accelerator**
-* Advisor to **Severalnines** (database automation)
+- Advisor to **Severalnines** (database automation)
-* Co-founder of **Numeri Ltd** (scalable video compression)
+- Co-founder of **Numeri Ltd** (scalable video compression)

 This entrepreneurial engagement strengthened my long-term focus on **translating research infrastructure into real economic value**.

+---

-### The Shift to Data-Intensive Computing
+## The Shift to Data-Intensive Computing

 In 2012, I founded the **Data-Intensive Computing Group at KTH** within the newly formed HPCViz department.
 This represented a strategic shift from compute-centric to **data-centric computing**.
 Drawing from my HPC background and cloud infrastructure work, I focused on:

-* Iterative large-scale data analytics
+- Iterative large-scale data analytics
-* In-memory distributed computing
+- In-memory distributed computing
-* Advanced analytics stacks beyond classical MapReduce
+- Advanced analytics stacks beyond classical MapReduce
-* Spark-based scalable machine learning and bioinformatics
+- Spark-based scalable machine learning and bioinformatics

 My group became an early adopter of **Apache Spark**, inspired by direct interaction with the Berkeley AMPLab, Microsoft Cloud Futures, and the early Spark development team.
 This enabled us to run **iterative statistical and machine-learning workloads with orders-of-magnitude performance gains** over traditional Hadoop approaches.

 Our applied research focused on:

-* Bioinformatics and life science analytics
+- Bioinformatics and life science analytics
-* Distributed virtual screening
+- Distributed virtual screening
-* Large-scale anomaly detection
+- Large-scale anomaly detection
-* Streaming data analytics
+- Streaming data analytics
-* Security and intrusion detection
+- Security and intrusion detection

+---

-### Teaching, Leadership, and Community Building
+## Teaching, Leadership, and Community Building

 Across my academic career, I have consistently contributed to:

-* Undergraduate and graduate teaching
+- Undergraduate and graduate teaching
-* International summer schools in grid and cloud computing
+- International summer schools in grid and cloud computing
-* National cloud training programs
+- National cloud training programs
-* Dozens of invited talks across Europe, Asia, and North America
+- Dozens of invited talks across Europe, Asia, and North America

 I have served on program committees, expert boards, and advisory groups across cloud, grid, and data science communities.
 I have also supervised and co-supervised PhD students within distributed systems, cloud infrastructure, and data-intensive computing.

+---

-### A Continuous Evolution of Scalable Computing
+## A Continuous Evolution of Scalable Computing

 In hindsight, my academic career forms a continuous arc:

-* **1990s**: Numerical analysis, quantum simulation, HPC
+- **1990s**: Numerical analysis, quantum simulation, HPC
-* **2000s**: Distributed systems, global IT, grid computing
+- **2000s**: Distributed systems, global IT, grid computing
-* **2010s**: Cloud infrastructure, federated systems, entrepreneurship
+- **2010-2014**: Cloud infrastructure, federated systems, entrepreneurship
-* **2012 onward**: Data-intensive computing, streaming analytics, large-scale machine learning
+- **2012 onward**: Data-intensive computing, streaming analytics, large-scale machine learning

-Throughout, my work has combined:

-* Mathematical rigor
-* Systems architecture
-* Large-scale operational responsibility
-* Policy, governance, and European research infrastructure development
-* Innovation and startup ecosystems

-This multidisciplinary foundation has given me a unique lens on how **computational science, infrastructure, data, and innovation ecosystems co-evolve**—a perspective that continues to shape my work in modern AI, machine learning, and large-scale analytics.
+---

+# From Data-Intensive Science to Enterprise AI Leadership at Telia

+In 2015, I transitioned into Telia Company to help build industrial-scale analytics and AI capabilities.

+---

+## Building Telia Analytics (2015–2018)

+**Data Scientist, Telia Company (2015.08 – 2018.11)**
+**TV & Media Analytics Lead (2015.12 – 2017.11)**
+**Deep Learning Coordination (2017.11 – 2018.11)**

+Key contributions:

+- Core member of founding **Telia Analytics**
+- Lead Architect for **Common Data Lake (CDL)**
+- Built a **Spark-based TV & Media analytics platform**
+- Coordinated **company-wide deep learning**
+- Led Telia’s first **enterprise DL training program**

+---

+## Enterprise Architecture Leadership for AI & Analytics (2019–Present)

+**Chief Domain Architect, Analytics & AI (2019.01 – Present)**
+**Head of Analytics IT Architecture (2022.05 – 2024.11)**
+**Lead Architect AI (2024.12 – Present)**

+### Leadership & Strategy
+- Chair of **Telia Analytics & AI Architecture Board**
+- Lead of **chief analytics architects across six countries**
+- Define Telia’s **AI, ML, DL, MLOps & GenAI strategy**

+### Architectural Development
+- Govern Telia’s **big data & AI target architecture**
+- Lead **technology validation and PoCs**
+- Drive modular, evolutionary AI platforms

+### Stakeholder Communication & Governance
+- Own architecture roadmaps and adoption
+- Integrate business strategy with AI platform evolution

+### Implementation Support
+- Direct advisory support to:
+  - AI engineers
+  - Platform teams
+  - Data scientists
+  - Business units

+---

+## Key Achievements at Telia

+- Founded **Telia’s Analytics & AI Architecture Board**
+- Led transition to **hybrid multi-cloud analytics**
+- Modernized **Hadoop → modular in-house analytics stack**
+- Established **MLOps across cloud & on-prem**
+- Leading **GenAI & Agentic AI architecture across Telia**

+---

+## Business & Technology Impact

+- Hybrid multi-cloud analytics foundation
+- Production-grade MLOps across all environments
+- Cross-country **GenAI architecture standardization**
+- Enabled enterprise transition:

+> BI → Big Data → ML → DL → GenAI → Agentic AI

+---

+## Closing Perspective

+What began in the 1990s as **parallel quantum simulation on supercomputers** now continues as **enterprise-scale GenAI and agentic AI across sovereign hybrid infrastructures**.

+The consistent through-line has always been:

+> **Turning advanced computation into real, scalable, trusted systems for science, industry, and society.**

+---

 ## References & Selected Writings